bigcommerce/catalyst/README.md

 </div>

-**Catalyst** is the composable, fully customizable headless ecommerce storefront framework for [BigCommerce](https://www.bigcommerce.com/).
+**Catalyst** is the composable, fully customizable headless commerce framework for [BigCommerce](https://www.bigcommerce.com/).
 Catalyst is built with [Next.js](https://nextjs.org/), uses our [React](https://react.dev/) storefront components, and is backed by the [GraphQL Storefront API](https://developer.bigcommerce.com/docs/storefront/graphql).